kodydeda4/ios-desserts-app/README.md

 ### I. Dependencies

 Dependencies are separated between the interface & implementation to keep SwiftUI Previews fast.
-The live implementations are only imported when the app is ready to built for a device or simulator, and tye preview implementations provide mock-data for previews.
+The live implementations are only imported when the app is ready to built for a device or simulator, and preview implementations provide mock-data for previews.

 1. `ApiClient`
     * Defines models & endpoints for the api.